Well, he was expecting something. They’re cleverer than he anticipated.

 “How do you know that?” says the guy with the dialects.

 Drin smiles.
-“Friends in the Internet provider business, they got worried for us.
+“Friends on the Internet, they got worried for us.
 I know, they’re not supposed to.
 They might be who called you guys in.
 I mean, aside from me trying to notify somebody.
 I don’t know.”

 “Is he related to Dance in any way?”